KeepSafe/ks-email-parser/README.md

 You can use `--strict` option to make sure all placeholders are filled.
 If there are leftover placeholders the parsing will fail with an error.

+### isText

+In case you want to put some non-text values in emails, like colors, you can use placeholders which will be ignored in text emails:

+`<string name="color" isText="false">[[#C0D9D9]]</string>`

+The only valid false value for isText is `false`, everything else counts as true including omitting the attribute.

 ## 3rd party support
 Some 3rd party services have custom formats to represent emails in multiple languages.
 This is a list of supported providers.